-The jerk is the second part of the second of the two lifts (the snatch and the clean & jerk) contested in the sport of weightlifting (AKA Olympic weightlifting).
-The athlete lifts the barbell from the shoulders to overhead after having cleaned it from the floor to the shoulders.
+The jerk is the second part of the second of the two lifts—the snatch and the clean & jerk—contested in the sport of weightlifting (AKA Olympic weightlifting).
+The athlete lifts the barbell from the shoulders to a locked-out position overhead.

 The primary purpose of the jerk is as part of one of the two competitive lifts in the sport of weightlifting.
 As a training exercise, it serves weightlifters as a way to train for the lift in competition by training technique, strength, speed and all of the other qualities needed for the lift.
 For other athletes, it can be used to develop power, speed, precision, mobility and overhead strength.

-There are numerous variations of the jerk, primarily the other styles of receiving: power jerk, push jerk and squat jerk, but also pauses in the dip, from behind the neck, and more.
+There many variations of the jerk, but primarily there are the two other receiving styles: power/push jerk and squat jerk.
+Jerks can be done with a pause in the dip, or from behind the neck.

 1-Minute Jerk Tutorial